RAGUPATHI-git/intel-final/README.md

 Fine Tuning: !
 For fine tuning we are using LORA (low rank adaptatioin) which is basically freeze the base parameters and use the lora weights

 Flow chart :![flowchart](https://github.com/user-attachments/assets/6fe071a2-68dd-4b1a-a065-e7d39c6f95ab)

+--we are giving only one image for inferencing because of it's takes 1 min for each image